 In a similar format as above, this particular planner was created with the input from blogger Kathy Gossen’s readers.
 It is customizable in some pretty unique ways: in addition to the necessary calendar, and homeschool/homelife scheduling pages, it also includes planning guides for 4 different Bible studies, 3 different options of shopping lists and even 5 different formats of weekly planning pages: 180+ pages in all!
 There are also financial and holiday planning pages, health trackers, and contacts/emergency info/password storage pages.
 Mom bloggers will find the section on content, stats, and social media tracking especially helpful.
 An added bonus is that your one-time purchase allows you to download updated calendar pages each year at no extra cost!

 Sallie Borrink probably offers the most customizable planners with which I’m familiar.
-She has a general printable planner available (with 162 pages), as well as a homeschool planner (270+ pages) (which includes everything in the general planner plus homeschool-specific pages) and an editable planner (160+ pages) which allows you to update your pages using Adobe and then print them out.
-You can print them vertically or horizontally, and even vary the designs on your day-to-day pages.
+She has a general printable planner available (with 162 pages), as well as a homeschool planner (270+ pages) (which includes everything in the general planner plus homeschool-specific pages) and an editable planner (160+ pages) which allows you to update your pages.
+You can then print them out vertically or horizontally, and even vary the designs on your day-to-day pages.
 Are you a visual person?
 Then you need to look at her designs – so very pretty!
 Plus, the descriptions of each format are super-clear, so you know what you’re getting and how to use it.

-There is a feature to this system that really intrigued me.
+There is a feature of this system that really intrigued me.
 An e-course created by Tauna helps you get the most out of the planner.
 Rarely, if ever, is something like this offered.
-And honestly, ya’ gotta think that when people develop planners, they must have an idea of how all the pieces/pages fit together, right?
+When people develop planners, they certainly have an idea of how all the pieces/pages fit together, right?
 It’s nice to be able to glean their vision and direction.
-AND she’s updated it this year with new calendar pages and a new “looping” tool.
-If you’re already purchased this, she offers free updates!
+AND she updated it this year with new calendar pages and a new “looping” tool.
+(If you already purchased this, go grab your free updates!)
 For more info, you can read my review about this planner here.

-This is also part of the planning system I currently use.
-While this is a general household planner, the special attraction here is the ability to set your school year, add holidays/vacations/special days, plan assignments, classes, activities, lesson plans, etc. for planning your homeschool.
-You can add your kids to the calendar so everyone is on the same page, and even send notes to them about their lessons.
+This is also part of the planning system I used when I had my teens in high school.
+This is a general household planner that also allows you to add holidays/vacations/special days, assignments, classes, activities, lesson plans, etc. Include notices to your kids about appointments and lessons, so everyone is on the same page.
 Push notifications to your phone are available for your schedule, a real bonus for moms on the go.
-(There are many options for homeschool record-keeping here.
-It’s worth it to watch the short video, but their “Help” feature is a true gem if/when you need it.)
 There’s nothing you have to print out here for your day-to-day planning needs, although that ability is available.
 A heads up to parents of high schoolers: you can print out a professional-looking transcript for your student here, too.
 Easy-peasy if you add your child’s classes to the schedule.
 For more info, you can read my review about this online planner here.

 I haven’t tried this out yet, but I’m a huge fan of Pam Barnhill, so I feel confident including her product here.
-What especially intrigues me about this is that it is NOT a cookie cutter, pre-formulated planner!
+What especially intrigues me about this is that it is NOT a cookie-cutter, pre-formulated planner!
 As a fellow homeschooler, Pam helps us all devise a plan that is as unique as our homeschools are unique.
-No more trying to use your neighbor’s schedule – she will help you work through your own strengths and weaknesses and family situation so you can come up with your own personalized plan of action.
+No more trying to use your neighbor’s schedule.
+Work through your own strengths, weaknesses, and family situation so you can craft your own personalized plan of action.
 Create goals, inspire vision, and say “good-bye” to impulse purchases and wasted time.